srobo/volunteer-emails/SR2020/2020-02-20-competition-reminder.md

 | March 7th | [University of Southampton](https://studentrobotics.org/events/sr2020/southampton-tech-day-march/) |
 | March 28th | [London (Thread, Whitechapel)](https://studentrobotics.org/events/sr2020/london-tech-day-march/) |

-If you’re free to help out on a tech day, then [sign up](https://forms.gle/G2p2b37sezyFEriUA)!
+If you’re free to help out on a tech day, then [sign up to attend](https://forms.gle/G2p2b37sezyFEriUA)!
 The events pages have all the details.
 Don’t worry if you’re new, we’d be happy to help you out with assisting teams or doing other things for the competition!

 Thanks,
 -- The Student Robotics Competition Team